FREQUENTLY ASKED QUESTIONS

 WHY DON'T I JUST DEAL DIRECT WITH THE MANUFACTURER AND CUT OUT THE MIDDLE MAN ?

-You can, and a lot of people will want to.
-We offer the flexibility that can often be needed, as well as market knowledge.
+You can, and a lot of people will want to but we offer the flexibility that can often be needed, as well as market knowledge.
 We will manage the process for you, getting PCBs assembled quickly and efficiently.
 We will continue to act as your account manager on behalf of the supplier, we work closely with our suppliers to ensure there is no extra cost impact to you.
 Maybe you need rapid prototypes made, but also someone to produce a full assembly.
 Instead of adding 2 or 3 new suppliers, we can act as a single point of contact and move the work seamlessly from one to another.

 There is also no middle man fee, we get preferential rates from our suppliers, so they are paying for our services not the customer.